-4.2.2.7 Parameter files and algorithm configuration files
+4.2.3.7 Parameter files and algorithm configuration files

-The CMa only has a few configuration parameters related to how much is wanted in the final output.
-These can be found in the file pps\config\common.cfg and are listed here:
+The CMa only has a few configuration parameters, most of them related to how much is wanted in the final output.
+These can be found in the file pps\product\config.yaml and are listed here:

-- GENERATE\CLOUDMASK (default True): Whether the cloud mask main output is wanted. - GENERATE\PROCESSING\FLAG (default True): Whether the processing flags are wanted. - GENERATE\TEST\FLAG (default False): Whether the threshold test flags are wanted. - GENERATE\AEROSOL\FLAG (default True): Whether the aerosol flags are wanted. - GENERATE\DUST\FLAG (default False): Whether the aerosol flags are wanted.
+- cma\without\seaice (default False): Specifies if sea ice data is to be used during processing.
+If True, OSISAF sea ice data will be used if existing, otherwise omitted. - cma\generate\cloudmask (default True): Whether the cloud mask main output is wanted. - cma\generate\processing\flag (default True): Whether the processing flags are wanted. - cma\generate\test\flag (default False): Whether the threshold test flags are wanted.

+- cma generate aerosol flag (default True): Whether the aerosol flags are wanted. - cma generate dust flag (default False): Whether the aerosol flags are wanted. - cma\aerosol\image\highlight (default False): Change the colour of the aerosol filled pixels in the png-images created. - cma\do\postprocessing (default False): Whether to do a postprocessing of the CMa product.